Croatia

 HR Aqua

-Marine aquaculture in 2017 was 17 115 tonnes and includes farming of finfish and shellfish.
+Marine aquaculture production includes farming of finfish and shellfish and in 2022 reached 23 101 tonnes.
 Finfish farming involves a closed farming cycle (with of the exception Atlantic bluefin tuna), where the first phases take place in a hatchery, and then moves to floating cages at sea.
-The largest number of farms for white fish and tuna fish are in Zadar region.
-The most important species are sea bass (Dicentrarchus labrax), sea bream (Sparus aurata).
+The largest number of farms for marine fish are in Zadar region.
+The most important species are sea bass (Dicentrarchus labrax) with 43% of the total marine aquaculture production, followed by sea bream (Sparus aurata) with 32%.

-Atlantic bluefin tuna (Thunnus thynnus) represents a different type of activity, as it is on growing of wild caught specimens (8–10 kg in size) which are then grown to market size of 30 kg and larger for sale mainly to the Japanese market.
-Atlantic bluefin tuna represent on average nearly 25% of the volume of marine aquaculture production.
-In 1996, Croatian producers were among the first in the world who started farming of Atlantic bluefin tuna in the Mediterranean.
+Atlantic bluefin tuna (Thunnus thynnus) represents a different type of activity, as it is about ranching more than farming: wild caught specimens of 8–10 kg in size are grown to market size of 30 kg and larger for sale, mainly to the Japanese market.
+In 2022 the volumes of Atlantic bluefin tuna represented over 14% of the volume of marine aquaculture production.
+In 1996, Croatian producers were among the first in the world who started aquaculture of Atlantic bluefin tuna in the Mediterranean.

 Advertisements